31.001: External Communications

 At the time of any University emergency, all official statements, announcements, or interviews relating to that emergency should be coordinated through UCM.
 A person will be designated as the spokesperson for media inquiries.
 For imminent threats, the Ohio University Police Department will activate the appropriate notifications to the campus community.
-Approval will be obtained, in advance, for those messages concerning campus emergencies that do not require urgent or immediate notification.
+Approval will be obtained, in advance, from the appropriate university officials, for those messages concerning campus emergencies that do not require urgent or immediate notification.
 UCM is responsible for deploying additional notifications to the campus community as rapidly as possible following initial notifications.

 - VI.
-Marketing Communications
+Social Media

-- VII.
+- VIII.
 Campus Communicators